 Some countries don’t have the the same sanitation standards as your home country, but it just means taking a few extra precautions.
 Do your research ahead of time so you’ll know if the water is safe to drink.
 If it isn’t, just stick to bottled water or get a travel water purifier.
 Also make sure you use bottled water for brushing your teeth.

 Food might be a little more tricky, but don’t avoid trying new things.
 If lots of people, including locals, are eating the street food, chances are it’s safe.
 Trust your instincts.
-If a restaurant or street vender looks unclean and unhealthy, move on.
-But if you are watching a street vender grill food right in front of you, if there’s a line of people waiting to eat there, you probably won’t be disappointed.
+If a restaurant or street vendor looks unclean and unhealthy, move on.
+But if you are watching a street vendor grill food right in front of you, if there’s a line of people waiting to eat there, you probably won’t be disappointed.
 Don’t spend your entire vacation eating at hotel or chain restaurants, otherwise you won’t truly experience the culture.

 Disease and Illness Fears

 Certain diseases are a bigger risk in some parts of the world.
 Unfortunately entire regions are known for scary diseases you might not ever get at home.
 But this shouldn’t be a reason to stay away.
 Again, do some research.
 The CDC has a travelers’ health section on their website where you can find all kinds of information about which diseases to be aware of for different countries, recommended vaccines, and general travel health advise.

 Of course, talk to your doctor at least 4-6 weeks before your trip.
 Your regular practitioner will be able to give you some vaccines, but sometimes they will need to send you to a travel medicine specialist.
 Discuss your itinerary with your doctor so they know where you’re going, and they can recommend vaccines.
 They should also know which countries require you to have certain vaccines before entering.